 The Kremlin’s resiliency to external pressure, whatever its source, will prove to be crucial to the continued stability of government in Russia.
 Going forward, Vladimir Putin will maintain his firm grip and, despite some repercussions from raising the retirement age, public opinion will maintain and perhaps rally.
 Western observers forecasting an early withdrawal from the political scene for Putin will continue to be disappointed.

 Jason Poirier Lavoie is a director at the Canadian Centre for Strategic Studies.
-A former military engineer for the Canadian Armed Forces, Jason presently works for Aviation Strategies International, a strategy consulting firm that provides advisory services to the aerospace industry.
-He holds a Bachelor of Arts in Political Science from Concordia University and a diploma of Aircraft Maintenance from the National Aerotechnical School.
-He is currently undertaking a Bachelor of Laws at the University of Montréal.
+A former Master Corporal with the Royal Canadian Military Engineers, Jason presently works for Aviation Strategies International, a strategy consulting firm that provides advisory services to the aerospace industry.
+He holds a Bachelor of Arts (Hons.) with distinction in Political Science from Concordia University and a diploma of aircraft maintenance from the École Nationale d’Aerotechnique.
+Jason is currently undertaking a Bachelor of Laws at the Université de Montréal.